geohackweek/GoogleEarthEngine/_episodes/05-classify-imagery.md

 ---

-## Classifiers Overview
+# Classifiers Overview

+Google Earth Engine provides users with the opportunity to conduct many advanced analysis, including spectral un-mixing, object-based methods, eigen analysis and linear modeling.
+Machine learning techniques for supervised and unsupervised classification are also available.
+In this example, we will use supervised classification for land cover classification.

 The purpose is to get a classified map of land cover in an area of interest.
-In this exercise, we will examine Landsat imagery and manually identify a set of training points for three classes (water, forest, urban).
+We will examine Landsat imagery and manually identify a set of training points for three classes (water, forest, urban).
 We will then use those training points to train a classifier.
 The classifier will be used to classify the rest of the Landsat image into those three categories.
 We can then assess the accuracy of our classification using `classifier.confusionMatrix()`.

 *Adapted from the [Earth Engine 201 Intermediate workshop](https://developers.google.com/earth-engine/classification)*

-## Exercise: Creating a land cover classification from Landsat imagery
+# Exercise: Creating a land cover classification from Landsat imagery

 ### Creating an ROI from coordinates